ernest-nnodu/medication-inventory-generator/README.md

-# Resident Medication Profile & 28-Day Count Sheet Generator
+# Medication Inventory Tracker

 ## Project Overview
-This is a **full-stack web application** designed to help residential care homes manage resident medications more accurately and efficiently.
-The system allows support staff to maintain digital medication profiles for each resident and automatically generate standardized 28-day medication count sheets.
+The **Medication Inventory Tracker** is a digital system designed to help residential care homes accurately monitor, record, and manage daily medication counts for each resident.
+The goal is to replace manual paper-based count sheets with a reliable, easy-to-use platform that improves safety, accountability, and transparency in medication management.

-**Key Goals:**
-- Eliminate common medication stock errors (missing items, incorrect strengths, incomplete lists).
-- Provide a reliable, consistent 28-day count sheet reflecting true resident medication profiles.
-- Streamline care staff workflow, reduce manual effort, and improve patient safety.
+This system provides real-time visibility of medication stock levels, tracks daily usage, logs administration events, and alerts staff when medication levels are running low or nearing expiry.
+It ensures compliance with care home medication standards while reducing administrative workload.

 ---